MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 ### Sending invites to contacts

-In the Facility Management app and the Workplace Care Management app, the facility manager or the health and safety leader can invite contacts to the portal.
+In the Facility Management app and the Workplace Care Management app, the facility manager, or the health and safety leader can invite contacts to the portal.

-To invite contact to the portal:
+To invite a contact to the portal:

 1. Open the **Facility Management app**.
 2. Select **Solution Setup** area.